Fantasy Hero: Reception

 Phil Masters reviewed the original edition of Fantasy Hero for White Dwarf #76, giving it an overall rating of 9 out of 10, but warned that "This is not a game for the lazy. [...]
 Nonetheless, for those who want flexibility, high colour and playability, it's probably the best thing on the market."

+In Issue 39 of Abyss, M.J.
+Ventane wrote, "Despite [some] mechanical gripes and nit picks, Fantasy Hero is basically a pretty playable system.
+It is intelligently designed, flexible and easy to learn."
+However, Ventane thought the game's biggest problem was "the flavor of the game, which seems to be rather bland."

 In Issue 9 of The Games Machine, John Woods reviewed the original edition and liked the character creation system, calling the non-random point-buy system "one of the most appealing parts of the system."
 He concluded, "This is little-known system certainly deserves more players.
 The rules are very clearly written and attractively presented, and the game offers wonderful opportunities for referees who are prepared either to develop their own background material or to spend a little time customising adventures intended for other systems.
 Well worth tracking down!"

-In Issue 42 of Different Worlds, Russell Grant Collins liked the universailty of the Hero System, noting that "knowing how to play one of these games [by Hero Games] makes it easy to learn any of the others."
+In Issue 42 of Different Worlds, Russell Grant Collins liked the universality of the Hero System, noting that "knowing how to play one of these games [by Hero Games] makes it easy to learn any of the others."
 Collins also liked the character generation system, calling it "one of the best things about the Hero System."
 He did note a few issues with the combat system, since it had originally been designed for Champions, a superhero game, and the player characters in this game are slower and less powerful.
 However, Collins still felt this game was "quite fun.
 I recommend it to anyone who plays other games from Hero as a primer on how to introduce magic to those systems, as well as various mythological creatures.
 And I recommend it to anyone wanting a fantasy system where the characters are only limited by the players' imagination (and the game master)."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan thought the ability to design one's own magic spells was "versatile, but it's time-consuming and awkward."
 Swan also didn't like that a campaign world or setting had not been included, calling the generic result "pretty dull."
 Swan concluded by giving the game a below-average rating of 2 out of 4, saying, "As a standalone game, it's for completists only."

 Sean Holland reviewed Fantasy Hero in White Wolf #25 (Feb./March, 1991), rating it a 4 out of 5 and stated that "Overall, I highly recommend Fantasy Hero for those who like the Hero System, and if you are planning to start a new fantasy campaign and have not decided on what system to use, give Fantasy Hero a look."